-In preparing the financial statements, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the balance sheet and affect revenues and expenses/expenditures for the period presented.
+In preparing the financial statements, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the statement of net position and the balance sheet - governmental fund and affect revenues and expenses/expenditures for the period presented.
 Actual results could differ significantly from those estimates.